HackTheSolarSystem/amnh2019-hacksolar-hiddenvenus-/README.md

 Notice that the graph for rough ground changes less with incidence angle while the graph for flat ground changes a lot with incidence angle.

-Now that we've seen the interplay of incidence angle and roughness, it is important to revisit the first photo explaining the radar's orientation to the ground it imaged.
-In the radar swath is a flat line with a squiggly line around it; the flat line is a *reference surface*.
-An assumed flat surface of the planet.
-The squiggly represents the actual surface.
-Now, look at the little picture-in-picture section of the figure.
-It shows you that the actual incidence angle depends on the surface being imaged.
-So the reflectiveness of the surface depends on more than just roughness, but also its slope.

 Here's two radar images of some mountains in California which display the difference between different incidence angles.
 They're of the same